jamesmlane/AST1500/README.md

-# Sample Project
+# AST 1500

-This is a sample project

-## Sample subtitle
+AST 1500 project at the University of Toronto